 The project focused on the under-5s and employed a number of research strategies to formally explore a strong observation by coaches and teachers in the swim industry that young swimmers are more confident, more articulate, more social and perhaps even a little ‘smarter’ than their non-swimming peers.

-A large survey was conducted each year asking parent to report on their children’s development.
-The responses were then correlated and compared to the expected progression through developmental milestones.
-To test the veracity of this data, a sample of swimming children was then further assessed by developmental psychologists using internationally approved testing methods.
+A large survey each year asks parents to report on their children’s development.
+They then correlate the responses and are put in comparison to the expected progression through developmental milestones.
+To test the veracity of this data, a sample of swimming children is then put under further assessment by developmental psychologists with internationally approved testing methods.

-To read these extremely important reports and to gain a great understanding of the benefits swimming provides in the early years of a child’s life, click on this link.
+Furthermore, to read these extremely important reports and to gain a great understanding of the benefits swimming provides in the early years of a child’s life.

 - Teach children a respect for the water making them less likely to wander into dangerous situations.